 Exploring the loss of autonomy over urban planning, I find that municipalities forced to enter an IC experienced a large increase in construction: the number of building permits delivered on their territory increased on average by 12.5 percent per year after 2010.
 Given that control and treated municipalities displayed similar trends prior to the law, this effect can be interpreted as the causal impact of their integration.
-To investigate further whether such an effect can explain their resistance, I turn to municipalities that voluntarily joined an IC before the law and find that they did not experience a significant change in their housing supply following their integration.
-Hence, only municipalities that did not want to enter an IC experienced a significant rise in construction.
-This differential impact supports the view that municipalities that had refused to integrate did so to avoid a rise in housing supply.
+Turning to municipalities that voluntarily joined an IC before the law, I find that they did not experience a significant change in their housing supply following their integration.
+Hence, only municipalities that did not want to enter an IC experienced a significant increase in construction, supporting the view that they refused to integrate to avoid a rise in housing supply.
+Moreover, consistent with the effect coming from ICs imposing new constructions in desirable places that were restricting development, I find that the increase in building permits is driven by municipalities close to the employment center, in which the demand for housing is high.
+The effect is even stronger for municipalities already densely built up, for which an increase in construction most reduces the space available, and for municipalities losing the most bargaining power.
+This last result is consistent with resisting municipalities' inability to fight ICs decisions explaining why they experience costs that others municipalities were able to avoid.